GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

     Parameters:
         + :code:`data: Storage`
-          Not explicitly overridden parameters are chosen as the value used in this :code:`Storage`
+          Not explicitly overridden parameters are chosen as the value used in this.
+          :code:`Storage`

         + :code:`dtype: dtype_like`